displaynameroblox/local-manager-library/API.md

 | `string` | Success message or error description |

 **Supported Types:**
-- `"Sound"` - Creates a Sound instance (fully implemented)
+- `"Sound"` - Creates a Sound instance (EXPERIMENTAL - partially implemented)
-- `"Model"` - Reserved for future implementation
+- `"Model"` - Reserved for future implementation (NOT YET AVAILABLE)
-- `"Script"` - Reserved for future implementation
+- `"Script"` - Reserved for future implementation (NOT YET AVAILABLE)
-- `"Image"` - Reserved for future implementation
+- `"Image"` - Reserved for future implementation (NOT YET AVAILABLE)

+**Experimental Status:**
+- Current implementation is in ALPHA stage
+- Behavior may change without notice
+- Heavy dependency on executor capabilities
+- Limited error recovery
+- Not recommended for production use

 **Success Messages:**
 - `"file saved successfully as Sound"` - When Sound instance is created and saved